WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 For Multiple Condition Runs, the ``*.h5`` hydrodynamic data is only loaded once.
 To reload the ``*.h5`` data between runs,  set ``simu.reloadH5Data =1`` in the WEC-Sim input file.

+If the Simulink model relies upon ``From File`` input blocks other than those utilized by the WEC-Sim library blocks (e.g. ``Wave.etaDataFile``), these can be iterated through using Option 3.
+The MCR file header MUST be a cell containing the exact string ``'LoadFile'``.
+The pathways of the files to be loaded must be given in the ``cases`` field of the MCR *.mat* file.

 For more information, refer to :ref:`webinar1`, and the **RM3_MCR** example on the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.